* NOMINATIONS ARE NOW BEING ACCEPTED FOR 2025 AWARDS! * All nominations due to Karen Parker, Awards Committee Chair, by March 21, 2025.

 Robert J. Bursik Junior Scholar Award

-The ASC’s Communities and Place Division Robert J. Bursik Junior Scholar Award recognizes the best paper or book published (online or in print) in the past two years by division members.
-Graduate Students, Assistant Professors, or junior employees (less than seven years since terminal degree) in non-academic settings are eligible for the award.
+The Robert J. Bursik Junior Scholar Award recognizes the best paper or book published (online or in print) in the past two years by division members.
+Assistant Professors or junior employees (less than seven years since terminal degree) in non-academic settings are eligible for the award.
 Papers or books can be sole-authored, or co-authored, as long as the junior scholar (i.e., the applicant) is the first author.
 There is no restriction on the rank or number of co-authors.
-One submission per applicant is permitted.

 Ruth D. Peterson and Lauren J. Krivo Graduate Student Scholar Award

-The ASC’s Division of Communities and Place Ruth D. Peterson and Lauren J. Krivo Graduate Student Scholar Award recognizes the best paper or book published (online or in print) in the past two years by graduate student division members.
-Papers or books can be sole-authored, or co-authored, as long as the nominated graduate student (i.e., the applicant) is the first author.
+The ASC’s Division of Communities and Place is announcing the Ruth D. Peterson and Lauren J. Krivo Graduate Student Scholar Award to recognize the best paper or book published (online or in print) in the past two years by graduate student division members.
+Papers or books can be sole-authored, or co-authored, as long as the graduate student (i.e., the applicant) is the first author.
 There is no restriction on the rank or number of co-authors.
-One submission per applicant is permitted.
-Letters of support are not required.

 Congratulations to the 2024 award winners!